Ending of Time, The

-K: First of all, conscious meditation is no meditation.
-Right?
+K: First about meditation.
+All conscious meditation is no meditation - right?

 DB: What do you mean by conscious meditation?

-K: That is deliberate meditation, practice and deliberate, which is really premeditated meditation.
-Right?
-Is there a meditation which is not premeditated?
-Which is not the ego trying to become something, or the ego not trying to negate negatively or positively.
+K: Deliberate, practised meditation, which is really premeditated meditation.
+Is there a meditation which is not premeditated - which is not the ego trying to become something - or being able to negate?

-DB: Yes.
-Now before we go ahead could we just sum up what meditation should be, whatever.
+DB: Before we go ahead, could we suggest what meditation should be.
 Is it an observation of the mind observing?

-DB: The mind is simply with itself then, silent.
+DB: The mind is simply with itself, silent.

 K: That is what I want to get at.